diegosm/keycloak-admin-documentation/source/roles_manager.rst

 The class ``Role`` is a
 `Role Representation  <https://www.keycloak.org/docs-api/5.0/rest-api/index.html#_rolerepresentation>`_.
 To use Role Manager, you need to pass the Realm that you will work with.
+You can also manager Client Roles too, check Client documentation.

 .. rst-class:: table
 .. list-table:: for specifying which namespace and source file of Role scope